Transcranial Magnetic Stimulation (TMS) for Depression continued...

 Vagus Nerve Stimulation (VNS) for Depression

-VNS involves implanting a small electrical generator in your chest, like a pacemaker.
+It's a surgical procedure that involves implanting a small electrical generator in the chest, like a pacemaker.
 The device is attached with wires to the vagus nerve, which runs from the neck into the brain.
 Once implanted, the device sends electrical pulses to the vagus nerve every few seconds.
-The pulses are then delivered via the vagus nerve to the area of the brain thought to regulate mood.
-The electrical charges may change the balance of chemicals in your brain and relieve depression.
+The pulses are then delivered via the vagus nerve to areas of the brain thought to control mood.
+The electrical charges are thought to stimulate these brain regions and thereby relieve depression.
+It usually takes at least several months after the procedure until results can be seen.

 The device must be implanted by a surgeon, but patients can usually go home the same day.